franc0rk/metch-ethglobal-scale-eth/README.md

 ## Objective

-The objective of metch is to be the tool that all hackers use when they need to look for a team and start building at these kind of events
+The objective of metch is to be the tool that all hackers use when they need to look for a team and start building at events such as hackathons.

 ## Features